Caflo/sniffy/README.md

-# sniffy
 Sniffy: manage sniffers and get network statistics quickly in Python.